 The El Garces was part of the Fred Harvey chain of hotel restaurants that extended along the Santa Fe Railroad to provide meals and lodging.
 It was considered the “Crown Jewel” of the entire chain and was remembered for the real linen and silver, distinctive china and fresh flowers provided for its guests every day.
 Food was of the highest quality.
 Waitresses were cultured young ladies, some from foreign lands.
 They received special training in neatness, courtesy and excellent service.
 They were required to sign a contract not to marry for one year.
 Many eventually married railroad men.
 Harvey girls and management lived upstairs.

 There were also rooms for paying guests.
 The facility included a laundry and a bakery.
 El Garces served lunch and dinner.
-The lunchroom has two horseshoe shaped counters and could serve many people.
+The lunchroom had two horseshoe shaped counters and could serve many people.

 Today, the El Garces is owned by the City of Needles.
 A $10.0 million dollar restoration project is funded by OmniTrans & the FTA.

-Construction will be underway again in the Spring 2013 with a completion of a El Garces Intermodal Facility which will serve Needles Area Transit and Amtrak, and will likely be a stop and on to regional service in Barstow.
+Construction was underway again in the Spring of 2013 and ended with the completion of an El Garces Intermodal Facility which serves Needles Area Transit and Amtrak.

 In the second phase, regional transit connections will be pursued with neighboring transit providers Laughlin Southern Nevada Transit Coalition (SNTC), Bullhead Area Transit System (BATS) and Lake Havasu City Transit Division.
 The facility will provide a much-needed regional hub for multiple transit providers to provide connected transportation services to major employers and tourist destinations within the Tri-State area as well as Southern California destinations such as Anaheim and Buena Park.
 The City will be soliciting tenants and potential private partners for the build-out phase of the remainder of the Depot.
 The Needles Chamber of Commerce will relocate in El Garces Depot and continue to serve as an unofficial information center, as it has historically done across the street.

-When complete, El Garces Intermodal Facility will be an architectural icon visible from Interstate 40, which will promote tourism and economic development for the region.
-This project is expected to complete in the Winter of 2014.
+El Garces Intermodal Facility is an architectural icon visible from Interstate 40, which promotes tourism and economic development for the region.

 Or just ENJOY THE WATERS along the Beautiful COLORADO RIVER